LMJW/raskd/README.md

 1. clone the repo
 2. go to the directory, run `cargo build --release`.
 This will compile the release version of the binary.
 3. copy the binary to your path.
+You can find the binary at `target/release/`.
    There are two binaries for this package, the `raskd` and `rask`. `raskd` is the server that listen on the request whereas the `rask` is the command line tool to interact with the `raskd` server.
 4. before you can start `raskd`, you need to run `raskd init` to initialize the sqlite3 database.
 The default database name is `raskd.db` and it will be stored at the directory where you put your `raskd` binary.